pivotal/docs-platform-automation/docs/inputs-outputs.md

 ### director config

-The config director will set the bosh tile (director) on Ops Manager.
+The config director will set the bosh tile (director) on Tanzu Operations Manager.

 The `config` input for a director task expects to have a `director.yml` file.
 The configuration of the `director.yml` is IAAS specific for some properties -- i.e. networking.

 There are two ways to build a director config.

-1. Using an already deployed Ops Manager, you can extract the config using [staged-director-config].
+1. Using an already deployed Tanzu Operations Manager, you can extract the config using [staged-director-config].
-2. Deploying a brand new Ops Manager requires more effort for a `director.yml`.
+2. Deploying a brand new Tanzu Operations Manager requires more effort for a `director.yml`.
    The configuration of director is variables based on the features enabled.
    For brevity, this `director.yml` is a basic example for vsphere.

 ---excerpt--- "examples/director-configuration"

-The IAAS specific configuration can be found in the Ops Manager API documentation.
+The IAAS specific configuration can be found in the Tanzu Operations Manager API documentation.

 Included below is a list of properties that can be set in the `director.yml` and a link to the API documentation explaining any IAAS specific properties.

-* `az-configuration` - a list of availability zones [Ops Manager API][opsman-api-azs]
+* `az-configuration` - a list of availability zones [Tanzu Operations Manager API][opsman-api-azs]
-* `network-assignment` - the network the bosh director is deployed to [Ops Manager API][opsman-api-network-az-assignment]
+* `network-assignment` - the network the bosh director is deployed to [Tanzu Operations Manager API][opsman-api-network-az-assignment]
-* `networks-configuration` - a list of named networks [Ops Manager API][opsman-api-networks]
+* `networks-configuration` - a list of named networks [Tanzu Operations Manager API][opsman-api-networks]
 * `properties-configuration`
-    * `iaas_configuration` - configuration for the bosh IAAS CPI [Ops Manager API][opsman-api-director-properties]
+    * `iaas_configuration` - configuration for the bosh IAAS CPI [Tanzu Operations Manager API][opsman-api-director-properties]
-    * `director_configuration` - properties for the bosh director [Ops Manager API][opsman-api-director-properties]
+    * `director_configuration` - properties for the bosh director [Tanzu Operations Manager API][opsman-api-director-properties]
-    * `security_configuration` - security properties for the bosh director [Ops Manager API][opsman-api-director-properties]
+    * `security_configuration` - security properties for the bosh director [Tanzu Operations Manager API][opsman-api-director-properties]
-    * `syslog_configuration` - configure the syslog sinks for the bosh director [Ops Manager API][opsman-api-director-properties]
+    * `syslog_configuration` - configure the syslog sinks for the bosh director [Tanzu Operations Manager API][opsman-api-director-properties]
-* `resource-configuration` - IAAS VM flavor for the bosh director [Ops Manager API][opsman-api-config-resources]
+* `resource-configuration` - IAAS VM flavor for the bosh director [Tanzu Operations Manager API][opsman-api-config-resources]
-* `vmextensions-configuration` - create/update/delete VM extensions [Ops Manager API][opsman-api-vm-extension]
+* `vmextensions-configuration` - create/update/delete VM extensions [Tanzu Operations Manager API][opsman-api-vm-extension]

 #### GCP Shared VPC